VincentSe/HilbertProofs/README.md

 Secondly, if one does not want to check the formal proofs themselves, HilbertProofs provides an automated checker.
 This is again possible thanks to the simplicity of the formal proof language.
 At the moment, there are about 9000 lines of C code in HilbertProofs, 5000 of which coming from the flex/bison transformation of the grammar.
 Then we have the millions of lines in the source code of GCC, the C compiler HilbertProofs uses.
 The correctness of the automated checker is the correctness of all those lines of code, the absence of bugs in them.

 GCC and bison have been used and tested for 30 years, the risk of bugs in them is fairly small.
 If one does not trust them, one has the option to read and debug the assembly they produce, which is 45000 lines for HilbertProofs, including the debugging symbols.
 The remaining 4000 lines of HilbertProofs were tested by careful code reviews, which are possible given their small size.
 They are also tested by the 7000 lines in the FOL files, that prove basic theorems of mathematics we know are true.
+In the process of writing those 7000 lines, the automated checker found lots of errors.
 Finally, debugging HilbertProofs benefits all its proofs ; whereas correcting an English proof only benefits that particular proof.

 ## ASCII notations of formulas